chengqianghuang/chengqianghuang.github.io/_posts/2018-07-19-neural-network-sparse-autoencoder.markdown

 * the activation function may be not differentiable, which hinders the training of the Neural Networks;
 * the use of a single neuron limits the benefit of automatic feature engineering, i.e, non-linear transformation of data.

+These above benefits are critical in implementing Neural Networks for solving various problems.
+To maintain these benefits, typically people would recommend use a large number of layers to enhance the capability of Neural Networks in function approximation, which leads to Deep Neural Networks.

 <br>